galamo/react-103/readme.md

 # EX2 -
 1. split your components to DIFF files under components folder
 2. each component will have her own folder + tsx file.

+# EX3 -
+1. Add iD + type to each joke in the UI